ivanvalchuk/insider-qa-tech-task/Insider QA tech task -the latest version 2 2.md

  - "Popüler kategorilere özel indirimler": shows special discounts on popular product categories.
  - "Günlük ihtiyaçlarda çok satanlar": shows the best sellers of daily essensitals.

+### 3. Automate the scenario below:
+1. Visit https://useinsider.com/ and check Insider home page is opened or not
+2. Select “Company” menu in navigation bar, select “Careers” and check Career page, its Locations, Teams and Life at Insider blocks are opened or not
+3. Go to https://useinsider.com/careers/quality-assurance/, click “See all QA jobs”, filter jobs by Location - Istanbul, Turkey and department - Quality Assurance, check presence of jobs list
+4. Check that all jobs’ Position contains “Quality Assurance”, Department contains “Quality Assurance”, Location contains “Istanbul, Turkey”
+5. Click “View Role” button and check that this action redirects us to Lever Application form page

+- Test case should be written using any programming language and framework (Python or Java + Selenium would be preferable)
+- No BDD(Cucumber, Quantum, Codeception, etc.) frameworks are allowed
+- Screenshot should be taken If test fails one of steps
+- Test case should be able to run in Chrome and Firefox browsers and ensure that the browser is parametrically changeable.
+- Test code should fully meet POM requirements

-## The test cases have been automated using Playwright and Pytest using the Page Object Model for better maintainability.
+### The test cases have been automated using Playwright and Pytest using the Page Object Model for better maintainability.
-## Below are the instructions on how to install the required libraries and run the tests.
+### Below are the instructions on how to install the required libraries and run the tests.

-### Installation instructions
+#### Installation instructions
 1. Download the latest Python version from https://www.python.org/downloads and install it (if not installed).
 2. Download the latest version of Git from https://git-scm.com/downloads and install it (if not installed).
 3. Install the Pytest plugin using pip install "pytest-playwright".
 4. Install the Pytest browsers with "playwright install".

-### Repository setup
+#### Repository setup
 1. Clone the repository from https://github.com/ivanvalchuk/ui-automation-task.git
 2. "cd" to the folder "ui-automation-task".
 3. The tests are located as follows: